The Best Online Master’s in Nursing Programs

 “Absolutely!
 Advancements in technology have allowed programs to become robust in providing the suitable and necessary resources for a successful online learning experience.
 Online programs are developed with the understanding that many of their students lead full lives outside of the academic world.
 They are created to provide an education that is realistic and attainable for an evolving nursing workforce.”

-What Can You Do With a Degree from an MSN?
+What Can You Do With a Degree from an Online MSN Program?

-Most MSN graduates become nurse practitioners, but there are many other things you can do with an MSN.
+Many MSN graduates become nurse practitioners, but you can pursue many other career paths with an MSN.
 Advanced practice registered nurses (APRNs) include clinical nurse specialists, nurse midwives, or nurse anesthetists (which now requires a doctorate).
-You can also earn an MSN in nurse administration or nurse education.
+You can also earn an MSN in nursing administration or nurse education.

-• Nurse Practitioner: Nurse practitioners are primary care providers who work with a specialty population, such as family practice, women’s health, adult-geriatric, or pediatrics.
-According to the U.S. Bureau of Labor Statistics (BLS), the average salary is $124,680.
+• Nurse Practitioner: Nurse practitioners can choose to practice in primary care with a specialty population, such as family practice, women’s health, adult-geriatric, or pediatrics.
+They may also choose acute care or subspecialty practices such as critical care, psychiatric/mental health, orthopedics, and dermatology.
+According to the Bureau of Labor Statistics (BLS), the average NP annual salary is $126,260.

 • Certified Nurse Midwife: Nurse midwives provide care to pregnant women and infants.
-They are licensed to oversee delivery.
-The BLS reports an average salary of $122,450 for nurse midwives.
+They are licensed to oversee prenatal, delivery, and postpartum care.
+The BLS reports an average salary of $129,650 for nurse midwives.

 • Clinical Nurse Specialist: Clinical nurse specialists provide advanced nursing care and oversee nurses in particular areas, such as adult or pediatric acute care.
-According to Payscale data from October 2023, the average annual salary is $98,050.
+According to Payscale data, the average annual salary is $100,390 as of June 2024.

 Frequently Asked Questions About Online Master’s in Nursing Programs